brianp702/login-help/README.md

 * User lockout time could be any duration set by the administrator.
 * One user might be required to enter a multifactor authenticator code at each login, in addition to their password.
 Other users might only need a password.
 * Most users had email addresses associated with their account, but some didn't.
 These users couldn't have their username or verification code emailed to them.
 But if they knew their secret questions or had a multifactor authenticator code, they were still able to reset their password.

-I have permission to publish the frontend code and a vague description of the logic.
-I don't have permission to publish the backend logic, which was written in ColdFusion.
-It had a lot of business logic involving security, decryption, password history, failed login attempts, 2 factor authentication (Google's implementation) and lots of SQL queries.